Tani refers to:

 Culture" means all the stuff that a group of people learn and pass down over time.
 It includes things like knowledge, beliefs, values, and how they see the world.
 It's everything they think is important.
 This knowledge gets collected over many years through what each person learns and what the group learns together.

+This includes ideas about how things should be done, what's right or wrong, and what's important in life.
+It also involves how they think about time, space, and their place in the world.
+All the physical things they own, like tools or possessions, are part of their culture too.
 So, culture is like a big treasure chest of knowledge and beliefs that a group of people shares and adds to over time.
 This happens through what each person learns and what they learn together as a group.
 It's like a special way of life that's been passed down through the years.
 Understanding culture helps us analyze things in research and other studies.